 Thames View, Barking & Dagenham

-On Bastable Avenue – the main thoroughfare – the Sue Bramley Centre co-ordinates the provision of a wide range of welfare services and young children’s educational programmes.
-The centre is shown below in Street View, together with the neighbouring Thames View health centre, which opened in 2005.
+Newlands Park – the only open play area on the estate – was refurbished in 2001 as part of the lottery-funded A13 Artscape project.
+On Bastable Avenue the Sue Bramley centre now co-ordinates the provision of a wide range of welfare services and young children’s educational programmes.
+The neighbouring Thames View health centre opened in 2005.

 In 2011–13 houses and four blocks of flats at the eastern end of the Thames View estate were demolished and 276 new affordable homes were built, mostly terraced townhouses.